-In a recent Healthcare Rap podcast interview, Amanda Todorovich, senior director of content and creative services at Cleveland Clinic, highlighted the philosophy and best practices behind the hospital’s highly successful paid, earned and owned media initiatives—including Health Essentials, the No. 1 hospital blog in America with more than 7 million sessions per month.
+In a recent Healthcare Rap podcast interview, Amanda Todorovich, senior director of content and creative services at Cleveland Clinic, highlighted the philosophy and best practices behind the hospital’s highly successful wins in paid, earned and owned media initiatives—including Health Essentials, the No. 1 hospital blog in America with more than 7 million sessions per month.

 Todorovich, 2016 Content Marketer of the Year and member of the Healthcare Insight advisory board, leads a team of about 30 people.
 The team also develops content for the hospital’s physician blog ConsultQD, social media accounts (including a Facebook page with 2 million followers), and other Cleveland Clinic channels and campaigns.

 Todorovich’s keys to an effective content marketing strategy, which often includes a nontraditional healthcare marketing mindset, are listed below.

 “Unfortunately, most people in our industry are doing what our CMO calls ‘check the box’ content marketing,” Todorovich says.
 “You have a Facebook page, Twitter account and maybe even a blog—but are you actually making an impact on your business?
 Are you being strategic and serving those audiences?
 Do you deserve those followers by earning their time?”

 To answer these questions, Todorovich recommends marketers drill into the data to determine the type of content that resonates with the target audience.
 She says the metrics often challenge assumptions that drive healthcare marketing decisions.